motivational-dragon/Potion-Blender/README.md

 ### 5 - Cancelling the blend

-You can reset the cauldron anytime by right-clicking on the cauldron to get back your ingredients.
+Reset the cauldron anytime by right-clicking on the cauldron to get back the ingredients.

 ### Effect stacking
 Adding the same effect to a potion multiple times results in effects adding.
 It, however, comes with a price as with each stacked effect gain decay.
 The first stacked effect adds 50% of its duration, and the 2nd one 25%.